knative/serving/docs/client-conventions.md

 query could result in more than one revision; the client should pick the one with the lowest `configurationGeneration` in this case.

-## Forcing creation of a new Revision
+## Force creation of a new Revision

 The way to deploy new code with a previously-used tag is to make a new Revision, which the Revision controller will re-pull and lock it to the current image at